Max Christiansen

-Max Christiansen (born 25 September 1996) is a German professional footballer who plays as a midfielder for 2.
-Bundesliga club Greuther Fürth.
+Max Christiansen (born 25 September 1996) is a German professional footballer who plays as a midfielder for 3.
+Liga club 1860 Munich.

 Club career

 A Flensburg native, Christiansen started playing football with local sides SV Adelby and Flensburg 08.
 In 2010, at the age of 13, he moved to the youth ranks of Holstein Kiel where he stayed only one year, though.
 He joined the football academy of Hansa Rostock, this included attending a private school.

 Subsequently, he made his way through Rostock's youth teams and eventually got promoted to the first team, playing then in 3.
 Liga.
 He debuted on 29 March 2014 in a home match against Stuttgarter Kickers, playing 80 minutes as a starter.
 In the following Christiansen became a regular and attracted the attention of several top- and second-flight clubs.

 In the next winter break, 2014–15, Rostock faced massive financial difficulties and had to acquire income through selling players.
 Christiansen moved to 2.
 Bundesliga club FC Ingolstadt for a transfer fee of believed to be €500,000 and signed a three-and-a-half-year contract until 2018.

-Shortly after the end of the 2020–21 season SpVgg Greuther Fürth, newly promoted to the Bundesliga, announced the signing of Christiansen for the 2021–22 season.
+Shortly after the end of the 2020–21 season Greuther Fürth, newly promoted to the Bundesliga, announced the signing of Christiansen for the 2021–22 season.
 He joined on a free transfer and signed a contract until 2023.

+Christiansen joined Hannover 96 ahead of the 2023–24 season on a two-year contract.
+He moved to 1860 Munich ahead of the 2025–26 season.